 4 Tips About How to Get Consistent Performance From Employees

 Some days are awesome, and some are awful.
-Some employees regularly knock it out of the park and others are in a perpetual slump.
-What you need, as a manager are employees that deliver consistent, high-quality performance.
+Some employees regularly knock the ball out of the park and others are in a perpetual slump.
+What you need, as a manager are employees that deliver consistent, high-quality performance that you can count on receiving every day.

 Emulate the Pharmacists With Consistent Procedures and Practices